Live row values

 • hosted Zoom derivation table

-• hosted-zoom preset
+• worker-hosted-Zoom preset

 Used for Zoom scenario modeling; should stay labeled as an estimate rather than a direct measurement of every meeting type.